nushell/nushell.github.io/commands/docs/dfr_into-nu.md

 categories: |
   dataframe
   expression
-version: 0.76.0
+version: 0.77.0
 dataframe: |
-  Converts a section of the dataframe into nushell Table
+  Converts a section of the dataframe into nushell Table.
 expression: |
-  Convert expression into a nu value for access and exploration
+  Convert expression into a nu value for access and exploration.
 usage: |
-  Converts a section of the dataframe into nushell Table Convert expression into a nu value for access and exploration
+  Converts a section of the dataframe into nushell Table.
+  Convert expression into a nu value for access and exploration.
 ---

 # <code>{{ $frontmatter.title }}</code> for dataframe